 2. 4-QAM is essentially QPSK modulation.

-Author: Yasir Ahmed (aka John)
+Author: Yasir

 More than 20 years of experience in various organizations in Pakistan, the USA, and Europe.
-Worked as a Research Assistant within the Mobile and Portable Radio Group (MPRG) of Virginia Tech and was one of the first researchers to propose Space Time Block Codes for eight transmit antennas.
-The collaboration with MPRG continued even after graduating with an MSEE degree and has resulted in 12 research publications and a book on Wireless Communications.
-Worked for Qualcomm USA as an Engineer with the key role of performance and conformance testing of UMTS modems.
-Qualcomm is the inventor of CDMA technology and owns patents critical to the 4G and 5G standards.
+Worked with the Mobile and Portable Radio Group (MPRG) of Virginia Tech and Qualcomm USA and was one of the first researchers to propose Space Time Block Codes for eight transmit antennas.
+Have publsihed a book “Recipes for Communication and Signal Processing” through Springer Nature.

-41 thoughts on “QAM Theoretical BER in AWGN
+41 thoughts on “QAM Theoretical BER in AWGN”

-1. Hi,
+Hi,

 Can you please provide the bit error rate of 16-QAM modulation through MATLAB simulations using oversampling.